alaukiknpant/FacebookInfer/README.md

 }
 ```

-Again, we need to use the same lock "lock" as the the lock for the synchronization of `init()`.
+Again, we need to synchronize around the object called `lock` because we synchronize `init()` around the same `lock` object.
 This change would eliminate the error we had previously as well.
 In fact, we noticed that the second fix helps reducing the number of errors in the Infer report by 2, and we suspect that this is because another method that calls `supportsTextAttributes()` also had a similar data race problem previously and is now fixed through synchronization.

 Just to double check that implementing synchronization in the `supportsTextAttributes()` method directly could resolve the data race in both Issue 1 and Issue 2, we tried removing the synchronziation lock we implemented in the solution of Issue 1 and the number of errors indeed did not increase.